immzz/zhihu-scrapy/README.md

 ###How to solve captchas?

 We provide the Monitor class to monitor crawlers, including solving captchas for them.
-To solve captchas for all crawlers that needs captcha, use:
+To solve captchas for all crawlers that need captcha, use:

 ```
 >> from zhihu.utils import Monitor
 >> m = Monitor()
 >> m.solve_captchas()
 ```